 The last thing you want your clothing to do is take attention away from the people posing for the photo.
 That's why Frackiewicz says it's crucial that you avoid large logos or letters.
 "All colors are OK; just make sure you don't mix too many busy patterns," he explains.
 "If you have a striped shirt, wear solid-colored pants."

 3. Don't be holiday "extra."

-Taking photos for a holiday card doesn’t mean you have to wear the season’s colors.
-“Wear outfits you wouldn't mind looking at all year long,” Carley Storm, a photographer and brand expert based in Bloomfield, NJ, tells Woman’s Day.
+Taking photos for a holiday card doesn’t mean you have to wear red and green.
+“Wear outfits you wouldn't mind looking at all year long,” says Carley Storm, a photographer and brand expert based in Bloomfield, NJ.
 “Most families take portraits once a year.
-Make them not too holiday-looking so you can use them for other purposes.”
+Make them not too holiday-looking, so you can use them for other purposes.”

 4. Get more for your money.

-While you have a photographer on hand (or, at the very least, have everyone in the family looking clean and happy), make sure to take a variety of photos that you can use for multi-purposes.
-Heck, you can (and should) even take a few solo shots.
+While you have a photographer on hand and have everyone in the family looking clean and happy, make sure to take a variety of photos that you can use for multi-purposes.
+Heck, you can (and should) even take a few solo shots!

 "You can squeeze in an updated LinkedIn profile pic," Strom says "You got dressed up, did your hair. . .
 Make it worth it!”

 5. Show your personality.

 In an interview with Good Housekeeping, the photo editors at DreamsTime.com say you shouldn't keep things super formal if that isn't your family's personality.
 If your family is on the quirkier side, consider some fun Christmas sweaters or even silly reindeer antlers to showcase that personality in the photo.